BitLocker: Operation

 BitLocker and other full disk encryption systems can be attacked by a rogue boot manager.
 Once the malicious bootloader captures the secret, it can decrypt the Volume Master Key (VMK), which would then allow access to decrypt or modify any information on an encrypted hard disk.
 By configuring a TPM to protect the trusted boot pathway, including the BIOS and boot sector, BitLocker can mitigate this threat.
 (Note that some non-malicious changes to the boot path may cause a Platform Configuration Register check to fail, and thereby generate a false warning.)

 Security concerns

 TPM alone is not enough

-The "Transparent operation mode" and "User authentication mode" of BitLocker use TPM hardware to detect if there are unauthorized changes to the pre-boot environment, including the BIOS and MBR.
+The "Transparent operation mode" and "User authentication mode" of BitLocker use TPM hardware to detect whether there are unauthorized changes to the pre-boot environment, including the BIOS and MBR.
 If any unauthorized changes are detected, BitLocker requests a recovery key on a USB device.
 This cryptographic secret is used to decrypt the Volume Master Key (VMK) and allow the bootup process to continue.
 However, TPM alone is not enough: